-Given this capability, we propose to derive, through implicit tests, tight bounds on [lt,ut].
-Further, we propose to modify PRISM's verification algorithms with a quantitative mode to derive bounds on the until (U) path operator (i.e., (αn U[?,?]β)), which is an important contribution to the field of formal methods because it extends an existing tool to a dynamic system.

 Working at this level of abstraction is useful for identifying guaranteed bounds on the behavior of the abstract system.
-To be of practical use for real human-robot teams, we must map the behavior of the team at the abstract level to the implementation-level details encoded in f and g.
-This leads to an important technical challenge, namely using formal methods to show that the low-level human inputs correctly implement the abstract action, that is,
+To be of practical use for real human-robot teams, we must map the behavior of the team at the abstract level to the implementation-level details encoded in model described in Section 2.
+Let f= and let g= … This leads to an important technical challenge, namely using formal methods to show that the low-level human inputs correctly implement the abstract action, that is,